-Mirena is an intrauterine device (IUD) used for birth control.
-Made of soft, flexible plastic, it is inserted in the uterus by the doctors at Women’s Health Wise during a short office visit.
-Mirena is effective for up to 5 years but can be removed earlier.
-Mirena works by slowly releasing very small amounts of the hormone levonorgestrel directly into your uterus which has several contraceptive effects.
+Liletta, Mirena, Kyleena, and Skyla are intrauterine devices (IUDs) used for birth control.
+Made of soft, flexible plastic, they are inserted in the uterus during a short office visit.
+Hormonal IUDs are effective for 3-6 years but can be removed earlier.
+They work by slowly releasing very small amounts of the hormone progesterone directly into your uterus which has several contraceptive effects.
 (See diagram below) It offers a highly effective, convenient, reversible, estrogen free method of birth control that works continuously without having to take a pill everyday.

-- Mirena is over 99% effective, and is among the most effective forms of reversible birth control available today!
+- Hormonal IUDs are over 99% effective, and are among the most effective forms of reversible birth control available today.

-- When you decide to have the Mirena removed, the contraceptive effect withdraws quickly and you will return to fertility within a few months.
+- When you decide to have the IUD removed, the contraceptive effect withdraws quickly and you will return to fertility within a few months.

-- The Mirena IUD is FDA Approved to treat heavy periods.
-In a clinical trial, the majority of women with heavy periods treated with Mirena showed a reduction in bleeding of more than 90% at 6 months.
+- Hormonal IUDs are FDA approved to treat heavy periods.
+In a clinical trial, the majority of women with heavy periods treated with these IUDs showed a reduction in bleeding of more than 90% at 6 months.

-- The Mirena IUD is an effective birth control option for most women.
-During your office visit, we will discuss your particular circumstances and help you decide whether a Mirena IUD is the best option for you.
+- Hormonal IUDs are an effective birth control option for most women.
+During your office visit, we will discuss your particular circumstances and help you decide whether a hormonal IUD is the best option for you.
 For example:

-- You just had a baby and are nursing, Mirena offers a safe birth control option
+- You just had a baby and are nursing, IUDs offer a safe birth control option

 - You are happy with your current family size but you are not ready for permanent sterilization